Health And Safety

 How It Works: Building Your Checklist

 Don't download a generic 50-page template and call it done.
-Build something that fits your actual operation.
+So build something that fits your actual operation.
 Start here.

 1. Map your workplace

 Walk every square foot.
+Plus, make notes.
+Walk that too.
 Kitchen, stockroom, front counter, parking lot, the alley where the dumpster lives.
+Take photos.
 Home office?
-Worth adding: walk that too.
-Take photos.
-Make notes.
 You're looking for anything that could cause harm — obvious stuff like hot oil and box cutters, subtle stuff like poor lighting at the back door or the step everyone trips on.

 2. Identify who's exposed

 Employees, obviously.
+Plus, the intern's first week.
+Day to day, a freelance cleaner using your chemicals.
 But also: contractors, delivery drivers, customers, the public walking past your signage.
-A freelance cleaner using your chemicals.
-The intern's first week.
 New and expectant mothers need specific risk assessments in many jurisdictions — don't skip this.

 3. Assess each hazard